NikhilMukraj/spiking-neural-networks/README.md

 - Add $\tau_m$ and $C_m$ to fitting parameters
 - Add option to subtract 70 mV to set resting potential for Hodgkin Huxley model in fitting

-- Have a set of bayesian parameters for ensemble of neurons to use
 - Obsidian notes on STDP equations
-- Graph should be able to be inputted into `run_lattice`, run lattice should not return graph as it is being mutated
 - Update code in obsidian when refactor is done, maybe update results

-- **Get coupled neuron test to work with IterateAndSpike trait**
-  - Get it to work with Hodgkin Huxley model with IterateAndSpike trait
-  - Can ignore neurotransmission for now
-    - Iterate and spike trait could be modified to take in a `Option<f64>` for additional $dv$ changes where the additional change in voltage is the neurotransmission current

 - Change `BufWriter` capacity from 8 kb to 4 mb or 8 mb and see if its faster (use `with_capacity` function)